Using Approvals

 The Approval List shows all inspections that the current user can approve.
 The current user can approve inspections that were created using inspection types where the current user is an approver.

-Tick the boxes next to the inspections you want to approve (1), then click the approve button (2).
+1. Tick the boxes next to the inspections you want to approve

 Tick the box at the top of the list to select all inspections visible on the screen.